 During a prolonged period of adverse weather we have access to vehicles and services which can assist with bringing staff to and from work and taking them to remote areas to help vulnerable people or those needing home care or medical attention.
-This is co-ordinated through the Emergency Bunker.
-Guidance on how to access this support will be communicated through the staff website etc as required.
+This is co-ordinated through the Emergency Centre .
+Guidance on how to access this support will be communicated through the staff website and other communication channels (detailed above) as required.